 Equal access to diagnosis, treatment and care of age-related diseases such are SHD are instrumental to achieve the objectives, but evidence confirms that institutionalized age discrimination, or ageism, often act as a barrier.
 Ageism can go from not recognizing and detecting structural heart disease, to not treating the disease, or – at its worst – leading to devaluing the lives of older citizens.

-The Coalition is calling on the EU Commission and Member States to drive an EU Joint Action to promote:
+The Coalition is calling on the EU Commission and Member States to drive an EU Joint Action funded by EU4Health to:

 * Joint Actions are a type of funding instrument that came about under the third EU Health Programme 2014-2020.
 They encourage and support cooperation between Member States to improve the health policies that benefit their citizens.